answersLogoWhite

 Rules of the Road.
 Rule 35, Sound Signals in Restricted Visibility.
 (C) A vessel not under command, a vessel restricted in her ability to maneuver, a vessel constrained by her draft, a sailing vessel, a vessel engaged in fishing, and a vessel engaged in towing or pushing another vessel SHALL, sound at intervals of not more than two minutes three blast in succession, namely one prolonged followed by two short blast.

-In A power driven vessel under way gives which sound signal every 2 minutes?
+A power driven vessel under way gives what sound?